Parallel Test-Time Scaling with Multi-Sequence Verifiers: Experiments

+In this section, we present empirical evidence that demonstrates the effectiveness of MSV, our novel verifier that leverages information across multiple sequences.
+We denote MSV trained on groups of $N$ sequences by $\text{MSV}_N$.
+As for single-sequence baselines, we consider three methods: (1) ``Probe''~\citep{zhang2025reasoning}, which is a lightweight MLP operating on last-token representation, (2) the open-source verifier \texttt{Qwen2.5-Math-PRM-7B} \citep[PRM;][]{zhang2025lessons}, which is a 7-billion-parameter model, and (3) MSV$_1$, which shares MSV$_N$'s architecture but is trained and evaluated on a single sequence at a time.
+MSV$_1$ serves as a controlled variant that isolates the contribution of cross-sequence information: any improvement of MSV$_N$ over MSV$_1$ can be attributed to its access to multiple candidates rather than to architectural differences.

+To compare MSV against heuristic aggregation, we adopt weighted voting~\citep[WV;][]{li2022making}, which aggregates correctness probabilities by summing them within each class of symbolically equivalent answers, and normalizing the summed probabilities across classes.
+In the experiments, these extensions are denoted as MSV$_1$+WV, Probe+WV, and PRM+WV.
+Self-consistency~\citep{wang2022self} is a verifier-free baseline that scores each answer by its frequency among sampled solutions.

-We use the DeepSeek-R1-Distill-Qwen-1.5B model~\citep{guo2025deepseek} as the base LLM.
-Experiments with three other base LLMs can be found in \cref{app:base_lm_generalization}.
-DeepMath-103K~\citep{he2025deepmath} is used for training and validation, and evaluation is conducted on MATH~\citep{hendrycks2021measuring}, OlympiadBench~\citep[OB;][]{he2024olympiadbench}, AMC12, AIME, and Omni-MATH~\citep[OM;][]{gao2024omni} datasets.
-All experiments are done on five random seed values.
-We provide further details of the experimental setup in \cref{app:exp_details}, along with a report of all experiments in \cref{app:full_report}.
+We use the \texttt{DeepSeek-R1-Distill-Qwen-1.5B} model~\citep{guo2025deepseek} as the base LM.
+The DeepMath-103K dataset~\citep{he2025deepmath} is used for training and validation of MSV and Probe, and evaluation is conducted on MATH~\citep{hendrycks2021measuring}, OlympiadBench~\citep[OB;][]{he2024olympiadbench}, AMC12, AIME, and Omni-MATH~\citep[OM;][]{gao2024omni}.
+All reported values are mean ± standard deviation over five random seeds.
+We provide further details of the experimental setup in \cref{app:exp_details}, along with a full report of all experimental results in \cref{app:full_report}.